 By the Numbers: How Health Insurance Pays Off in the Long Run

-As a family budget expense, health insurance can feel disconnected at times: why am I paying every month for a plan if I go to the doctor once a year?”
+As a family budget expense, health insurance can feel disconnected at times.
+“Why am I paying every month for a plan if I go to the doctor once a year?”
 While preventative care appointments are important – the real value of health insurance isn’t only in getting a checkup from the doctor.

 Photo credit: fizkes